david-a-wheeler/hello/CONTRIBUTING.md

 # CONTRIBUTING

-This is a simple example.

-You can get the software using git by running the following:
+You can get this software using git by running the following:

 > git clone https://github.com/david-a-wheeler/hello.git